accellionapis/api-guide/source/includes/_introduction.md

 Welcome to Accellion's API Guide.

 Our RESTful Enterprise API enables you to quickly develop apps that leverage the power of the Accellion Platform.
-Developers can build custom apps tailored to specific industry and business use cases, as well as integrate with existing IT infrastructure.
+Developers can build custom apps tailored to specific industry and business use cases, and integrate APIs with existing IT infrastructure.

-We have sample code available in PHP.
-Over time, we will add sample code in other languages.
-You can view code samples in the dark area to the right.
+Currently sample codes are available in PHP.
+Sample codes in other languages will abe available in due course.
+Sample codes can be viewed in the panel to the right of the project board.